 Princess the Bear

 Princess the Bear was made in honor of the late Diana, Princess of Wales.
 This purple bear features a white rose on its chest, and, without a doubt, every collector wants one in their collection.
 The first edition of Princess the Bear has varied in price depending on overall quality, but it’s a must-have, so think twice before you sell it.
-Currently, Princess goes for around $50,000 on eBay.
+Currently, a rare and retired Princess can go for as much as $900,000 on eBay.

 Millennium the Bear

-1999 was a fascinating year; the Matrix (1999) became an international phenomenon, Nelson Mandela’s tenure as the President of South Africa came to an end, and the “Y2K scare” graduated from a silly rumor to a global concern.
+1999 was a fascinating year; the Matrix (1999) became an international phenomenon, Nelson Mandela’s tenure as the President of South Africa came to an end, and the “Y2K scare” graduated from an unsubstantiated rumor to a global conspiracy.
 Enter Millennium the Bear; this Beanie Baby dropped on January 1, 1999.
 How much is the Millennium Beanie Baby worth?
 Prices vary, but we’ve seen as much as $30,000 on Etsy.